stormpath/stormpath-sdk-php/README.md

 ### Disable Cache
-Although this is not suggested as it will make more calls and slow your application, you can disble the Cache.
+Although this is not suggested as it will make more calls and slow your application, you can disable the Cache.
  This can be accomplished by doing any of the above for setting the cache manager, however you will set it to be the null cache manager.
-This can be done by setting the manager to `Stormpath\Cache\NullCacheManager`
+This can be done by setting the manager to `Null`

 ### Extending Cache
 Extending the Cache Manager to supply your own caching is very easy.
 There are only a couple